Year of the Dragon (film): Production

-Pre-production
+Development and pre-production

-Michael Cimino was approached many times to helm an adaptation of Robert Daley's novel, but consistently turned the opportunity down.
+Michael Cimino was approached many times to direct an adaptation of Robert Daley's novel, but consistently turned the opportunity down.
 When he finally agreed, Cimino realized he was unable to write and direct in the time allotted; The producers already had an approximate start date for the film.
 He brought in Oliver Stone, who he had met through his producer and friend Joann Carelli, to help him write the script.

 Cimino was prompted to seek out Stone after reading, and being impressed by, Stone's (at the time) unproduced Platoon screenplay.
 Cimino asked Stone to work on Year of the Dragon for a lower-than-normal wage as part of a quid pro quo deal, namely, that Year of the Dragon producer Dino De Laurentiis would help in finding the funding for Stone to make Platoon.
 Stone agreed to this deal.

 "With Michael, it's a 24-hour day", said Stone.
 "He doesn't really sleep ... he's truly an obsessive personality.
 He's the most Napoleonic director I ever worked with".
 Cimino did a year and a half of research on the project.

 While De Laurentiis gave director Cimino final cut in his contract, De Laurentiis also sent Cimino a side letter that said, notwithstanding the contract, he would not have final cut.
 This information was revealed when the producers of The Sicilian sued Cimino over the length of that film.